Table of Contents

 The new law also introduces provisions for Corporate Social Responsibility (CSR) contributions, which allow PJSCs to allocate a percentage of their profits to social causes.
 This change removes previous restrictions, such as the cap on contributions and the requirement that the company be operational for at least two years.

-Shuraa Business Setup is crucial in helping businesses navigate the complexities of the new UAE Companies Law (CCL 2021).
+Shuraa India is crucial in helping businesses navigate the complexities of the new UAE Companies Law (CCL 2021).
 They provide expert guidance throughout the company registration process, ensuring compliance with the latest regulations.
 Shuraa offers strategic advice on selecting the most suitable corporate structure, factoring in ownership and governance requirements, and assisting in acquiring the appropriate licenses for mainland, free zone, or offshore companies.

-With a strong focus on compliance, Shuraa helps businesses adhere to new rules on corporate governance, reporting, and transparency.
+With a strong focus on compliance, Shuraa India helps businesses adhere to new rules on corporate governance, reporting, and transparency.
 Additionally, they provide comprehensive visa and immigration services, ensuring enterprises meet the latest visa regulations.
 Shuraa also supports ongoing operations, assisting with amendments to company structures as needed, and ensures your business remains attractive to investors by optimising its setup in line with the CCL.